iosue-iulianus/Steam-Deck-RA-Core-Updater/README.md

 - One-click downloading of RetroArch cores for any version
 - Version selector with all available Libretro releases
 - Real-time progress tracking with detailed status log

-## How to use this script
-- On your Steam Deck, switch to Desktop Mode and download the Bash script `update_RA_cores.sh` from this repository
-- By default, this should download to your Downloads folder at `/home/deck/Downloads`
-- Right-click on the file in Dolphin (default File Explorer)-> Properties
-- Click on the `Permissions` tab, and ensure that you select the checkbox next to `Is Executable` -> click `OK`

 ### ⚡ **Steam Deck Optimized**
 - Works perfectly in both desktop mode and game mode